 36.11.3.2.3 Step Three: the Incremental Merchant Transmission CRRs

 In the third step, the CAISO will determine the Merchant Transmission CRRs to be allocated to the Project Sponsor of the Merchant Transmission Facility.
 The CAISO will determine the capability of the system to award incremental Merchant Transmission CRRs using a DC FNM that incorporates the proposed Merchant Transmission Facility.
-The CAISO will conduct separate SFTs for each time of use period and season, as needed.
 For each time of use period and season, as needed, the CAISO will perform a SFT.
 The SFT includes all existing Encumbrances for the month covered by the most recently conducted CRR Allocation and CRR Auction processes for Monthly CRRs including any temporary test CRRs from step one and any counterflow CRRs from step two.
 Each SFT will consider the entire set of Merchant Transmission CRR nominations for the time of use period and will solve to award Merchant Transmission CRRs to the Project Sponsor of the Merchant Transmission Facility, subject to simultaneous feasibility.
 The nominated Merchant Transmission CRRs that are feasible in the SFT for each time of use period will be allocated to the Project Sponsor of the Merchant Transmission Facility.

-36.12 [Not Used]
+36.12 CRRs Allocated to Certain Holders of a Long-Term Priority for Wheeling Throughs

+Holders of a long-term priority for Wheeling Throughs who are directly assigned Wheeling Through Upgrade costs under Appendix GG and who execute a Long-Term Wheeling Through Service Agreement and do not opt to receive transmission credits in connection with such Upgrades may be allocated, at their election, either CRR Options or CRR Obligations that reflect the contribution of the Wheeling Through Upgrades to grid transfer capacity as determined below.

+36.12.1 Eligibility for Wheeling Through Upgrade CRRs

+Eligible holders of a long-term priority for Wheeling Throughs will be entitled to receive Wheeling Through Upgrade CRRs as determined in accordance with this Section 36.12.
+A Wheeling Through Upgrade CRR allocated through this process is effective for (1) thirty (30) years or (2) for the pre-specified intended life of the Wheeling Through Upgrade, whichever is the least.
+Wheeling Through Upgrade CRRs represent binding commitments for (1) thirty (30) years or (2) for the pre-specified intended life of the Wheeling Through Upgrade, whichever is the least.
+The binding commitment by a CRR Holder that holds Wheeling Through Upgrade CRRs may not be terminated or otherwise modified by the CRR Holder prior to the end of the term of the Wheeling Through Upgrade CRR.

+36.12.2 Procedure for Allocating Long-Term Wheeling Through CRRs

+No less than sixty (60) days prior to the in-service date of a Wheeling Through Upgrade, the Participating TO building the Wheeling Through Upgrade Project Sponsor will inform the CAISO of the In-Service Date of the facility.
+The CAISO will complete the Wheeling Through Upgrade CRR allocation prior to placing the Wheeling Through Upgrade into the CRR model.